pjobson/onion_omega2p_experiments/docs/basic_upgrades.md

 ## Helper Script

 This helper script will automatically install a bunch of useful stuff for you.
+Including switching your shell to `bash`.

     wget https://raw.githubusercontent.com/pjobson/onion_omega2p_experiments/master/bin/install_packages.sh
     cat install_packages.sh